-- Alice signs her data m with a Digital Signature using her private key and a hash function. - Bob can verify the signature by using her public key. - He detects the signature to obtain h(m). - He can check if his hash of m matches the one Alice signed. - Anyone who knows Alice's public key can do this!
+□ Alice "signs" her data m with the Message Authentication Code.

+- □ Bob can verify the MAC code by using the shared key. - He reads Alice's MACh(kab, m) - He can check if his MACh(kab, m) matches the one Alice signed. - Only Alice and Bob who know key kab can do this.

-Take home message: for integrity checks and signatures the receiver needs to know m and a modification check value that it can compare. \Box Think about it: Why is E(K{priv-A}, m) usually not sufficient?
+Take home message: for integrity checks the receiver needs to know m and a modification check value that it can compare.

+□ Think about it: Why is E(kab, m) usually not sufficient?